-- 150. Teva's ADS price reached a then all-time high of \$72 on July 27, 2015.
-On that day, Teva announced it had entered into a definitive agreement with Allergan plc to acquire its worldwide generic pharmaceuticals business, Actavis, for \$40.5 billion in cash and equity. - 151.
-As would later be revealed during a call with investors on October 29, 2015, Defendants planned to raise approximately \$6.75 billion from a secondary public offering of ADS and an initial public offering of Preferred Shares, and approximately \$27 billion from a debt issuance and term loans, to finance the acquisition. - 152.
-On the same day, Teva issued its third quarter 2015 results, which were ahead of the street's expectations, and again raised its full year guidance.
+104. Fueled by Defendants' misleading statements, Teva's ADS price reached a then all-time high of \$72 on July 27, 2015.
+On that day, Teva announced it had entered into a definitive agreement with Allergan plc to acquire its worldwide generic pharmaceuticals business, Actavis, for \$40.5 billion in cash and equity.

+105. As would later be revealed during a call with investors on October 29, 2015, Defendants planned to raise approximately \$6.75 billion from a secondary public offering of ADS and an initial public offering of Preferred Shares, and approximately \$27 billion from a debt issuance and term loans, to finance the acquisition.

+106. On the same day, Teva issued its third quarter 2015 results, which were ahead of the street's expectations, and again raised its full year guidance.
 As summarized by the analysts at UBS in their October 29, 2015 report, "Our takeaway: Another good quarter."

-1. Teva Issues \$3.375 Billion in ADS and \$3.375 Billion in Preferred Shares While the ADS Trade at an Inflated Price offering, raising approximately \$3.375 billion from investors.
+1. Teva Issues \$3.375 Billion in ADS and \$3.375 Billion in Preferred Shares While the ADS Trade at an Inflated Price

+107. On December 8, 2015, Teva closed its Secondary Offering of ADS and its Initial Offering of Preferred Shares.
+Teva issued 54 million ADS at \$62.50 per ADS in the secondary offering, raising approximately \$3.375 billion from investors.
 These shares were offered publicly pursuant to a registration statement and prospectus.
 Teva also issued 3,375,000 Preferred Shares at \$1,000.00 per share, raising another \$3.375 billion from investors.
 Each Preferred Share was to be converted into a number of ADS equal to the conversion rate set forth in the Preferred Prospectus, between 13.3333 and 16.0000.